8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 - $$$$ Clarion Collection Hotel Skagen Brygge – 4* – probably the best location in town for those who want to be by the harbor.

-For more information and accommodation options for all budgets, please check our complete guide to Stavanger hotels.
+For more information and accommodation options for all budgets, please see our complete guide to Stavanger hotels.

 So, this is our guide to the best places to see and things to do in Stavanger.
 I hope it will help you plan your trip and make the best of your time in this beautiful area in Southwestern Norway.